saifoff/tube_analyzer-/README.md

 # YouTube Analyzer

-A powerful Flask-based web application for analyzing YouTube videos and channels.
-Get detailed insights, analytics, and performance metrics for any YouTube video or channel.
+YouTube Analyzer is a Flask-based web application designed to provide detailed insights into YouTube videos and channels.
+By leveraging the YouTube Data API v3, this tool fetches real-time data and processes it to deliver valuable analytics, including basic video statistics, engagement metrics, sentiment analysis of comments, and channel performance trends.
+With interactive visualizations powered by Plotly, users can easily interpret data and make informed decisions.

 ![Example](tube_analyzer.gif)